burhanuddink/Sea-Animal-Classification-Deep-Learning/README.md

 - Extend the model to finer-grained marine species classification
 - Experiment with newer architectures such as EfficientNetV2 or Vision Transformers
-- Deploy the trained model as a lightweight inference API or web application
 - Integrate attention mechanisms to improve feature localization

 ---